ledestin/blog/_posts/2022-02-16-an-unsatistying-escape.markdown

 I've been aiming to feel this way my whole life, and I'm finally at the point of living a life free of pain.
 I hope to celebrate the victory this year (I'm rapidly improving now 🚀):
 ![Leia gives medals to Han Solo, Chewbakka and Luke Skywalker](/assets/images/Leia gives medals to Han Solo, Chewbakka and Luke Skywalker.jpg)

-Did something similar to my YouTube addiction happen to you?
-What did you do about it?
-Let's talk about that!